NickolasBenakis/funnelsPreview/README.md

 ## Extra Mile 🏁

-- More Unit tests and UI Integration tests (Page)
+- More Unit tests and UI Integration tests.
--
+- More Styling around the canvas and the elements.
+- More file management, potentially upload the json files to S3 and provide a file management for the client.